HashAI (HASHAI) Price Tops $0.0004 on Exchanges

-HashAI (HASHAI) traded down 29.3% against the US dollar during the one day period ending at 23:00 PM Eastern on July 10th.
-During the last seven days, HashAI has traded down 41.5% against the US dollar.
-HashAI has a total market capitalization of $37.52 million and approximately $562,262.69 worth of HashAI was traded on exchanges in the last day.
-One HashAI token can currently be purchased for approximately $0.0004 or 0.00000001 BTC on exchanges.
+HashAI (HASHAI) traded up 6.8% against the dollar during the 24-hour period ending at 9:00 AM Eastern on July 13th.
+HashAI has a market capitalization of $32.93 million and approximately $123,314.26 worth of HashAI was traded on exchanges in the last day.
+Over the last week, HashAI has traded down 42.8% against the dollar.
+One HashAI token can now be purchased for approximately $0.0004 or 0.00000001 BTC on major exchanges.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.